Jetsetter/PathScrollbarMenu/README.md

 The point of this class is to subclass it!
 Use this as a base for whatever your needs are.

 ### Options
 We currently only support two options.
 FPS and whether to degrade in Internet Explorer.
-The perfomence in IE is not fantastic, so by defauly we hide the menu on scorll, and bring it back once the user is done scrolling.
+The perfomence in IE is not fantastic, so by default we hide the menu on scroll, and bring it back once the user is done scrolling.

 The default options are: